Custom software

 Working build in week one

-You get something usable within days — real data, your real workflow — not a slide deck and a six-month timeline.
+You get something usable within days, real data and your real workflow, not a slide deck and a six-month timeline.

 Iterate & expand